edivaserman/accs-microservices-example/README.md

 The Spring Eureka web console will open up in a new tab or window.
 Under the "Instances currently registered with Eureka" heading you'll see a table with two applications: `ACCOUNTS-SERVICE` and `WEB-SERVICE`.
 These are the logical names that actual services register under.
 On the right are service (ACCS application) instances that have registered under those Application names.
 In the following diagram you can see one 	`accounts` and one `web` application.
 Their names are composed of their application name and a unique instance id.

-NOTE: I need to fix the links associated with the service instance names--they still reflect the original example's localhost deployment model.
+NOTE: The link targets associated with the service instance names still reflect the original example's localhost deployment model and will need to be updated.

 ![Service Registry UI](images/registry1.png)